The Buyer You Forgot About

 2. Get straight to the point.
 Once the introduction is made tell them exactly why you are reaching out.

-4. Let the brand-owner know that you take your responsibility of ensuring they are taken care of very seriously.
+4. Let the brand owner know that you take your responsibility to ensure they are taken care of very seriously.
 You can do this by saying, “When I heard of this unique opportunity, I had to let you know myself!”

 5. Make sure the email is signed by the adviser, not the GM, owner, BDC agent, etc. to leverage the relationship.

 6. Set up a timeline where the advisor will make the call to follow up with the brand owner, and then make sure that the calls take place.

 7. Set a vehicle evaluation as the call to action, then invite the brand owners to come in when it is convenient for them.